 On 12th August 1812, the British, Portuguese and Spanish army marched into Madrid.
 The effect of the Battle of Salamanca was to convince the British Government, finally, that the war in Spain should be continued.
-Wellington obtained a moral ascendancy over his French opponents that he did not lose.
+Wellington gained a moral ascendancy over his French opponents that he did not lose.

 Wellington’s victory reverberated through Europe.
 Napoleon was in increasing difficulty in Russia.
 Now his armies were being beaten in Spain.

-Regimental anecdotes and traditions from the Battle of Salamanca:
+Anecdotes and traditions from the Battle of Salamanca:

 - Once Wellington’s troop dispositions were ordered, there was a period of an hour before the attack could begin.
-Wellington ordered his military secretary, Lord Fitzroy Somerset, to wake him, when the head of the French column reached a particular stone.
+Wellington ordered his military secretary, Lord Fitzroy Somerset, to wake him when the head of the French column reached a particular stone.
 Wellington then fell asleep.

 - When Wellington briefed General Pakenham on the attack to be made by the 3rd Division on the head of the French column, he ended by saying ‘Do you see those fellows on the hill, Pakenham?
 Throw your division into columns; at them directly and drive them to the devil…’ Pakenham saluted and asked to shake Wellington’s hand, saying ‘Let me shake the hand of a conqueror.’
 Wellington was married to Pakenham’s sister, Kitty.

 - As a reward for the victory, Lord Wellington was given a step up in the peerage.
 His reaction was to say ‘What the devil’s the use of making me a marquis?’